 The Steering Committee consists of:

-- 2-3 representatives from each of the regional networks (Northwest, West, Midwest and South, and East).
+- 2-3 representatives from each of the regional networks (Northwest, West, Midwest, South, and East).
 The regional representatives to the Steering Committee are expected to facilitate two-way communication between the Steering Committee and the region;

-- 1 or 2 representatives from the Center for Social Inclusion (other than the Director of GARE);
+- 1 or 2 representatives from Race Forward (other than GARE Co-Directors);

 - 1 or 2 representatives from the Haas Institute for a Fair and Inclusive Society;